yeison/modular/mojo/kernels/benchmarks/autotune/README.md

     - Caching is persistent for follow-up calls unless `kbench --clear-cache` or `kbench -cc` is invoked.

+6. To include parameters from CLI without adding them to YAML files use `--param`:

+    ```bash
+    kbench --param NAME:VALUE # single value
+    kbench --param NAME:[VALUE0, VALUE1] # Pythonic list of values
+    ```

+7. To filter out certain values without removing them from YAML files use `--filter` in CLI:

+    ```bash
+    kbench --filter NAME=VALUE # only show the instances where parameter NAME=VALUE.
+    ```

 ### Example

 Just running [`sample.mojo`](sample.mojo) with parameters in [`test.yaml`](test.yaml):